Theological Seminary Online

 Can I work on my own time, or are there set times I have to log in to the class?

-Most of our online classes are not time-sensitive.
 You do not have to log on a specific day or days at a particular time.
 The assignments and tests are usually posted on a certain day of the week and you are given one week to complete those tasks.
 You can determine at what time during the week you wish to complete the work in the course, so long as you complete it before it is due.

 Some online courses have live video components.
 Those courses that require live video components are clearly marked on the semester class schedule so that you will know what time(s) of the week these courses meet.
 You are responsible to log in to the videochats at the appropriate times as part of the course.
 Other assignments in these courses are completed according to your schedule as described above.
 Some online courses also have live video components that are optional.
 These are listed as regular online courses.